sindhura587/FSDCertification/README.md

 ### FSD Project Management Case Study ###
 --------------------------------------------

-Application is to manage the Project and Tasks with the below business functionalities.
+A sing page application is developed to manage the Project and Tasks with the below business functionalities.
 To have the new project and task, User needs to be created

 	-   User can view all the existing projects/tasks and also filter the tasks in Frontend.
-(Backend JPA Filter is defined and not implemented on purpose)

 	-   User can add a new project/task with the mandatory fields.
 Proper validations have been added.